swcarpentry/python-novice-inflammation/03-lists.md

 Unlike NumPy arrays,
 lists are built into the language (so we don't have to load a library to use them).
-We create a list by putting values inside square brackets:
+We create a list by putting values inside square brackets and separating the values with commas:

 ~~~ {.python}
 odds = [1, 3, 5, 7]